 In part, the new environmental agenda has resulted from the recognition of the growing impact of global sources of pollution, global warming, and military contamination upon the circumpolar north.
 This included a change in to international cooperation in many areas, to facilitate new priorities such as economic development, environmental protection, access to health care, research and higher education.
-The end result has been that The Arctic Council has overseen the transformation of the north into a region of tremendous international significancefor issues of political cooperation as well as environmental concerns (Figure 4).
-This new postwar security agenda in the North has been the result of a growing awareness of the need to apply the concepts of sustainable development which developed in the 1980s from forums such as the Brandt Commission (see Center for Globalization Negotiations, Brant 21 Forum).
-Indeed, the latter is sometimes credited as the first international venue to publicly promote the idea of "comprehensive security" (ibid)1.
-In its discussion of "Common Security", for example, the Commission urged the transformation of traditional military-based notions of security to include a broader focus on "human security" (The Palme Commission 1982).
+The end result has been that The Arctic Council has overseen the transformation of the North into a region of tremendous international significance-for issues of political cooperation as well as environmental concerns (Figure 4).
+This new post-war security agenda in the North has been the result of a growing awareness of the need to apply the concepts of sustainable development which developed in the 1980s from forums such as such the Brandt Commission.
+Indeed, the latter is sometimes credited as the first international venue to publicly promote the idea of "comprehensive security."
+In its discussion of "Common Security", for example, the Commission urged the transformation of traditional military-based notions of security to include a broader focus on "human security."
 Such transformation would require greater international cooperation, transparency, disarmament, and demilitarization.
-The impact of 9/11 notwithstanding, this new approach to the definition of security has potential to have a catalytic impact upon the structure of international relations within the circumpolar North, as attention shifts from maintaining strategic control of territory to promoting environmental cooperation and multilateralism (see National Security and International Environmental Cooperation in the Arctic 1999).
+The impact of 9/11 notwithstanding, this new approach to the definition of security has potential to have a catalytic impact upon the structure of international relations within the circumpolar North, as attention shifts from maintaining strategic control of territory to promoting environmental cooperation and multilateralism.